3 men convicted of supporting plot to kidnap Gov. Whitmer

 Morrison, 28, Musico, 44, and Bellar, 24, were also convicted of a gun crime and membership in a gang.
 Prosecutors said the Wolverine Watchmen was a criminal enterprise.

+The verdicts “are further proof that violence and threats have no place in our politics,” said Whitmer, who has not participated as a trial witness or spectator in the state or federal cases.
+“Those who seek to sow discord by pursuing violent plots will be held accountable under the law.”

-Morrison, who recently tested positive for COVID-19, and Musico watched the verdict by video away from the courtroom.
-Judge Thomas Wilson ordered all three to jail while they await sentencing scheduled for Dec.
+Morrison, who recently tested positive for COVID-19, and Musico watched the verdicts by video away from the courtroom.
+Judge Thomas Wilson ordered all three to jail while they await sentencing on Dec.
 15.

 Defense attorneys argued that the three men had broken ties with Fox by late summer 2020 when the Whitmer plot came into focus.
 Unlike Fox and others, they didn’t travel to northern Michigan to scout the governor’s vacation home or participate in a key weekend training session inside a “shoot house.”

-“In this country, you are allowed to talk the talk but you only get convicted if you walk the walk,” Musico’s attorney, Kareem Johnson, said in his closing remarks.
+“In this country you are allowed to talk the talk, but you only get convicted if you walk the walk,” Musico’s attorney, Kareem Johnson, said in his closing remarks.

 Defense lawyers couldn’t argue entrapment.
 But they attacked the tactics of Dan Chappel, an Army veteran and undercover informant.
 He took instructions from FBI agents, secretly recorded conversations and produced a deep cache of messages exchanged with the men.